-Level of Proficiency 6. nstrates a high degree of responsibility and accountability work undertaken in a professional capacity Level 1 6.1.
+Level of Proficiency 7.
+Protects the confidentiality of information Level 1 Knows, understands and adheres to the rules of professional conduct and standards of professional practice Level 1 9.
+Maintains and enhances the profession's reputation Level 1 B. Personal attributes Able to self-manage Level 1 Demonstrates leadership and initiative Level 1 Maintains and demonstrates competence and recognizes limits Level 1 4.
+Strives to add value in an innovative manner Level 1 5.
+Treats others in a professional manner Level 1 Demonstrates a high degree of responsibility and accountability for the work undertaken in a professional capacity Level 1 6.1.
 Takes ownership of the advice given or decisions made 6.2.
 Provides relevant, timely information to stakeholders 6.3.
 Provides information that is transparent 7.
-Demo nstrates a natural curiosity Level 1 8.
-Appro aches information with professional scepticism Level 1 9.
-Demo nstrates an interest in and seeks continuous improvement Level 1 C. Profe ssional skills 1.
-Makes s decisions based on the best available information Level 1 1.1.
-Develops an understanding of the operating environment 1.2.
+Demonstrates a natural curiosity Level 1 Approaches information with professional scepticism Level 1 Demonstrates an interest in and seeks continuous improvement Level 1 C. Professional skills Makes decisions based on the best available information Level 1 1.1.
+Develops an understanding of the operating environment

+Level of Proficiency 1.2.
 Identifies the needs of internal and external clients/stakeholders and develops a plan to meet those needs 1.3.
-Decides/recommends/provides advice as required 2. rs and researches information and develops ideas based astraints (time, financial, etc.) Level 1 3. s problems by examining and interpreting information and critically Level 1 3.1.
+Decides/recommends/provides advice as required 2. ers and researches information and develops ideas based nstraints (time, financial, etc.) Level 1 3. s problems by examining and interpreting information and critically Level 1 3.1.
 Analyzes information or ideas / identifies and diagnoses problems and/or issues 3.2.
 Performs computations accurately and appropriately 3.3.
 Verifies and validates information 3.4.
 Evaluates information and ideas 3.5.
-Integrates ideas and information from various sources

-Level of Proficiency 3.6.
-Draws conclusions; forms opinions; makes recommendations Level 1 4.1.
+Integrates ideas and information from various sources 3.6.
+Draws conclusions; forms opinions; makes recommendations 4. fies and manages risks for the insolvency professional and half of the stakeholders Level 1 4.1.
 Comprehensively evaluates risks and rewards 4.2.
 Understands the roles and responsibilities of all parties involved in an engagement - the client, appointing party, debtor company, guarantors, and especially that of the CIRP 4.3.
-Applies the standards of professional practice, rules and procedures relating to appropriateness and retention of engagement documentation, file documentation, working papers, etc. Manaç ges and supervises engagements/files Level 1 5.1.
+Applies the standards of professional practice, rules and procedures relating to appropriateness and retention of engagement documentation, file documentation, working papers, etc. 5.
+Mana ges and supervises engagements/files Level 1 5.1.
 Plans projects by allocating resources and establishing a critical path for completion 5.2.
-Facilitates decision making Recog nizes own limitations, both personally and professionally Level 1 6.1.
-Knows when and where to seek advice from other professionals and/or research 6.2.
-Identifies gaps in knowledge and how to fill them • Level 1 7.1.
-Seeks and shares information, facts, and opinions 7.2.
-Documents in written and graphic form 7.3.
-Presents information effectively Identifon bei Identifies and manages risks for the insolvency professional and on behalf of the stakeholders 4.1.
-Comprehensively evaluates risks and rewards 4.2.
-Understands the roles and responsibilities of all parties involved in an engagement - the client, appointing party, debtor company, guarantors, and especially that of the CIRP 4.3.
-Applies the standards of professional practice, rules and procedures relating to appropriateness and retention of engagement documentation, file documentation, working papers, etc. Manages and supervises engagements/files 5.1.
-Plans projects by allocating resources and establishing a critical path for completion 5.2.
-Facilitates decision making Recognizes own limitations, both personally and professionally 6.1.
-Knows when and where to seek advice from other professionals and/or research 6.2.
-Identifies gaps in knowledge and how to fill them Communicates effectively and efficiently, both orally and in written format 7.1.
-Seeks and shares information, facts, and opinions 7.2.
-Documents in written and graphic form
+Facilitates decision making